obsidiansystems/seven-guis-vty/TemperatureConverter.md

 textInput :: (Reflex t, MonadHold t m, MonadFix m, HasInput t m, HasFocusReader t m, HasTheme t m, HasDisplayRegion t m, HasImageWriter t m, HasDisplayRegion t m) => TextInputConfig t -> m (TextInput t)
 ```

-Just as the last time, this is a lot to look at.
-But also, by now you most likely realized that you can ignore almost everything in front of the `=>` for the sake of simplicity since our intuitive understanding of the signature suffices completely.
+Just like last time, this is a lot to look at.
+However, by now you've most likely realized that you can ignore almost everything in front of the fat arrow `=>` for the sake of simplicity, since an intuitive understanding of the signature suffices.
 The only thing we truly care about is the part after `=>`, namely:

 ```
 TextInputConfig t -> m (TextInput t)
 ```

-Essentially telling us, that we can *configure* our `textInput` in *some* way, and then we get a `TextInput`, that we most likely can use to get the contents of the `textInput`.
+This essentially tells us that we can *configure* our `textInput` in *some* way, and then we get a `TextInput`, that we most likely can use to get the contents of the `textInput`.

-> NB: We use `textInput` to refer to the text input that can be seen on the screen and `TextInput` to refer to the data type that is returned by the function `textInput`.
-TODO: terrible explanation
+> NB: We use `textInput` to refer to the text input that can be seen on the screen, and `TextInput` to refer to the data type that is returned by `textInput`.

 ### Text Input in reflex-vty

 Let's start using a `textInput`!
-We can use it just like `textButton` before:
+We can use it just like we did `textButton` for the first GUI challenge:

 ```haskell
 singleTextInput :: IO ()